jameshfisher/jameshfisher.com/_posts/2020-01-17-implementing-a-stack-using-a-linked-list.md

 ---
-title: "Implementing a stack using a linked list"
+title: Implementing a stack using a linked list
-tags: ["ctci", "programming", "c"]
+tags:
+  - ctci
+  - programming
+  - c
 ---

 A "stack" is an abstract data type